 Pay Online - Automatic payments will help you avoid late fees and eliminate the possibility of items being “lost in the mail,” misfiled, or applied to the wrong account.
 Besides, you may save money on your insurance rate.
 Paying online also means you have a clear record that you can refer back to.

 Research Your Options - Be proactive and don’t rely on your student loan service provider for information regarding the options you might qualify for.
 Student loan repayment option information is available in lots of places online, so you can double check the information you are given by your loan servicer for accuracy.
+You can also look into refinancing your student loans which will allow you to obtain a new servicer.

 Write it Down - Calling your student loan service provider might be faster and easier, but it doesn’t give you a written record of exactly what the conversation was about.
 Unless you are recording these conversations, communicating through email can be just as fast.